awsdocs/amazon-inspector-user-guide/doc_source/inspector_applications.md

 You can use Amazon Inspector to evaluate whether your AWS assessment targets \(your collections of AWS resources\) have potential security issues that you should address\.

 **Important**
 Currently, your assessment targets can consist only of EC2 instances that run on supported operating systems\.
-For information about supported operating systems and supported AWS Regions, see [Amazon Inspector service limits](inspector_limits.md)\.
+For information about supported operating systems and supported AWS Regions, see [Amazon Inspector supported operating systems and Regions](inspector_supported_os_regions.md)\.

 **Note**
-For information about launching EC2 instances, see [ Amazon Elastic Compute Cloud Documentation](https://aws.amazon.com/documentation/ec2/)\.
+For information about launching EC2 instances, see the [ Amazon Elastic Compute Cloud documentation](https://aws.amazon.com/documentation/ec2/)\.

 **Topics**
 + [Tagging resources to create an assessment target](#tagging)